MatinH2004/BnB-Manager/README.md

 - Both apartments and tenants data are sorted by their names, in alphabetical order.
 The rows are sorted accordingly when data is manipulated.

 ### Flash Messages
 - I have setup 2 flash messages.
-One for successful actions and one for incorrect actions, `session[:success]` and `session[:error]`, respectively.
+One for successful actions and one for errors, `session[:success]` and `session[:error]`.
-  - Bad user input, invalid URLs, unsuccessful user authentication, and non-existent pages (404) trigger the `session[:error]` flash message.
+  - Bad user input, invalid URLs, unsuccessful user authentication, and non-existent pages (404) trigger the `session[:error]` flash message with an appropriate error message.
-  - When a user successfuly signs in/out, creates/edits/deletes an apartment/tenant, and enters any valid input, the `session[:success]` flash message is displayed.
+  - When a user successfuly signs in/out, creates/edits/deletes an apartment/tenant, and enters any valid input, the `session[:success]` flash message is displayed with the appropriate message.

 ### Input Validation
-- When inputting data, invalid data is cleared, however valid data is not, as per the requirement, "the make the user re-enter valid data".
+- When inputting data, invalid data is cleared, but valid data is not, so the user does not have to re-enter it.
   - I achieved this using session values.
   - For example, in the `post "/new/apartment"` route, my `valid_input?` validator returns the string object passed in if it's valid, or returns `nil` otherwise.
-Then I assign these values to `session[:name]` and `session[:address]`, which are present in the `value` attribute of the `<input>` elements.
+Then I assign these values to `session[:name]` and `session[:address]`, which are called in the `value=""` attribute of the `<input>` elements.
 So, if the data is valid, it is shown in the input box, if the data is not valid, the session value references `nil`, which is not displayed in the input box.

-- All HTML is escaped, and all SQL queries are called with the `#exec_params` method.
+- All HTML input is escaped, and all SQL queries are called with the `#exec_params` method.

 ### User Authentication
 - The app requires sign in authentication for all operations.
-  - This is achieved through the use of `require_signed_in_user` method, called in the primary `get` routes.
+  - This is achieved through the use of `require_signed_in_user` method, called in the primary `get` routes, which checks whether `session[:username]` exists.
+  - When a user signs in successfully, their username is assigned to `session[:username]`, and upon signing out, the `:username` key is deleted from the session.
   - If a user enters an URL for a page without signing in first, the sign in page is displayed, and the requested url is saved into `session[:request_path]`, by calling `path_info` on the `request` object.
 Upon successful authentication, the app redirects the user to the path in `session[:request_path]` or to `"/"` if no path is present. (`app.rb`, line 313)

 - Authentication passwords are encrypted using the `BCrypt` gem.
 As you can see in the `post "/users/signup"` route, a hashed password is generated (`app.rb`, line 351), and user data is saved into the `users.yml` yaml file.